eupnea-linux-backup/.github/profile/README.md

 Choose between a variety of common Linux distributions and desktop environments to create a bootable image for any 64-bit Chromebook.

+### EupneaOS

+Some of you may have noticed EupneaOS has been removed from most pages, this is due to the development of EupneaOS being stopped.
+The sole focus will be on maintaining and improving Depthboot, for more information please checkout our Discord.

 ### Audio-scripts

-A script to enable audio on any x86_64 Chromebook, running any form of Linux(UEFI, RW_Legacy, Depthboot, EupneaOS)
+A script to enable audio on any x86_64 Chromebook, running any form of Linux(UEFI, RW_Legacy, Depthboot)

 ## Join our Discord server: